-Before we delve any deeper, it’s important to know what capsuling actually means.
+What is a capsule wardrobe?
 Capsuling can be described as refining or editing your current wardrobe down to your favourite pieces.
-This will most likely be clothes that suit your lifestyle at this present time, can be used to create new looks, offer versatility thereby enabling you to shop less, more intentionally and consciously.
+These will most likely be clothes that suit your lifestyle at this present time, can be used to create new looks, offer versatility thereby enabling you to shop less and intentionally.

-This is where building a minimalist capsule wardrobe can really resist the urges.
+Building a minimalist capsule wardrobe can resist the urge to splurge on unnecessary items and allow us to show our wardrobes love and appreciation.
 A capsule will normally consist of “a set number of pieces of clothing that you wear for a season before starting the next capsule.”
-(Fashionista, 2017) You’ll focus on adding some new items (don’t forget, based on your lifestyle and what your wardrobe is currently lacking) at the start of your capsule.
-It’ll allow you to re-wear, remix and re-create rather than ‘swiping up’ in your favourite influencer’s Instagram Story to shop her latest ‘new arrivals” every. single. day.
+(Fashionista, 2017) You’ll focus on adding some quality pieces (don’t forget, based on your lifestyle and what your wardrobe is currently lacking) at the start of your capsule.
+It’ll allow you to re-wear, remix and re-create rather than shopping impulsively.

-We’ve all heard the phrase "less is more” but how many of us are actually living up to this?
+We’ve all heard the phrase “less is more” but how many of us are actually living up to this?
 Well, a capsule wardrobe will help you live it out in a realistic way.
-After making the decision to capsule, the method has controlled my shopping habits.
-It has helped develop my personal style, save a lot of wardrobe and room space as well as improving my environmental and social responsibility - donating to/supporting charitable causes and reducing impact on landfills.
+Creating a capsule wardrobe can:

 There’s something so satisfying about laying everything out and getting a close view of what you already own and what works well together.
-I’ve been able to stick to a neutral/muted colour palette as that’s what the majority of my wardrobe is made up of.
-Important note: if you’re ‘umming’ and ‘ahhing’ about a specific item, it’s a sign that you need to let it go!
+Important note: if you’re unsure about a specific item or haven’t worn it in a couple of months, it’s a sign that you need to let it go!